hashhooshy/flux/README.md

 ## 3 - node js
 ## 4 - next js

-5 - scala, python, koltin, c#, java, swift and more
+5 - scala, python, koltin, c#, java, swift and more such as php

 6- make it able to create desktops
 ## READ THIS TOO!